ganastor/htpc-download-box/README.md

 In the Prowlarr GUI, Add the sonarr application under `Settings` , `Applications`.
 Make sure that "Full Sync" is selected and the correct API key for your sonarr setup.
 You can find the api key in the Sonarr GUI under `Settings` , `General`.
-Offcourse, active API keys should be kept secret at all times.
+Of course, active API keys should be kept secret at all times.
 The ones in the screenshots were for testing purposes and the setup is no longer active.

 ![Add Sonarr to PRowlarr](img/prowlarr_add_sonarr.png)